 Hours of clinic work per week: 13

 Califnornia Western School of Law Students may either (1) apply during CWSL's Fall and Spring recruiting programs following the deadlines outlined by CWSL's Career & Professional Development office, or (2) apply with us directly for early consideration.
 Our application process opens earlier than CWSL's recruiting deadlines, so if you would be interested in early consideration, contact us during the times below.
-If you are not a California Western School of Law student, you may apply to work with us as a visiting student, but follow our detailed directions below.

 Note: you only have to apply once.
 If you send your materials independently to us you do not need to apply a second time through the Career & Professional Development Office's recruiting program or vice-versa.